nuttycom/aftok/DEVELOPMENT.md

 * `postgres/postgres:latest`
 * `electriccoinco/zcashd:v4.2.0`

-You can obtain these images by running the following.
-This assumes the use of `sudo` under Linux; this may not be necessary on other platforms (e.g. OSX).
+You can obtain these images by running the following:

 ~~~bash
 make build-image # build the aftok-server image(s)